 aws-integrator, your cluster will also be able to directly use AWS native

-aws-integrator charm simplifies working with CDK on AWS.
-Using the
+aws-integrator charm simplifies working with Charmed Kubernetes on

-To use this overlay with the CDK bundle, it is specified during deploy like this:
+To use this overlay with the Charmed Kubernetes bundle, it is specified during deploy like this:

 juju deploy charmed-kubernetes --overlay ~/path/aws-overlay.yaml